pallets/jinja/docs/templates.rst

         <li class="{{ loop.cycle('odd', 'even') }}">{{ row }}</li>
     {% endfor %}

+With Jinja 2.1 an extra `cycle` helper exists that allows loop-unbound cycling.
+For more information have a look at the :ref:`builtin-globals`.

 .. _loop-filtering:

 Unlike in Python it's not possible to `break` or `continue` in a loop.
 You